CalvinJXie/paradigms_proj/devlog.md

 03/09/2025 9:58 PM: I realized that I would have to parse digits out of a string, so I need to do something about that.
 I think I am able to compare it directly to an ascii, but not entirely sure.
 There may also be a function already that I can call, so I will need to do research on this.
 For the stack, I will need to create the pop and push functions, which I am thinking of using car/cdr/cons for.

 03/09/2025 10:07 PM: I just read the part in the project that says $n references array[n] value, so I will need to create a function that does this as well when I parse the string.
 I am thinking of creating an array[n] function that will use a provided index to find the value of that in the history.
 This project is looking harder and harder...

+03/10/2025 4:42 PM: created prefix notation function that calculates based off of operator input + 2 number input.
+Thinking of using 2 stacks, digit_stack and operator_stack which will pop out the values and evaluate.